jtangelder/webcam/README.md

-Some testing with WebRTC and canvas.
+Some hacking with getUserMedia and canvas.
 [@jorikdelaporik](http://twitter.com/jorikdelaporik)